Give2Peer/g2p-client-android/README.md

 - [ ] Feature: a logging utility that we can more easily disable for production.
 - [ ] BugHunt: fail gracefully when item image type or size is unsupported.
 - [ ] L10N:    español.
+- [ ] Feature: list notifications in the profile.

 2.0.0